hsghori/CS-Notes/machine_learning_notes.md

 problems, the output class is often determined by a majority vote of the $k$ neighbors whereas in regression problems the output value may be based on the mean or median of the neighbors.

-This kNN algorithm is very simple, but a lot of that is because it leaves a lot up to the desiger.
-The desiger chooses the value for $k$, the similarity function used, and the way in which the neighbors vote on the output class or value for a point.
+This kNN algorithm is very simple, but a lot of that is because it leaves a lot up to the designer.
+The designer chooses the value for $k$, the similarity function used, and the way in which the neighbors vote on the output class or value for a point.